Gains in southern periphery buoy European equities

 The gains in Madrid, Milan and Lisbon propped up key pan-European equity indexes, although volumes were thin due to public holidays in several European countries.

-Lisbon’s PSI-20 equity index rose 0.6 percent, helped by Portugal’s 10-year bond yield falling to its lowest level since January 2006 on expectations the country’s recovery from the euro zone debt crisis would gather pace.
+Lisbon’s PSI-20 equity index rose 0.3 percent.
+Also supporting sentiment was a drop in Portugal’s 10-year bond yield to its lowest level since January 2006 on expectations the country’s recovery from the euro zone debt crisis would gather pace.

-Milan’s FTSE MIB ended up 0.8 percent while Spain’s IBEX rose 0.9 percent, building on a rally last week that was driven by the European Central Bank’s new measures.
+In Italy and Spain, benchmark share indexes rose by 0.4 percent, building on last week’s rally that was driven by the European Central Bank’s new economic stimulus steps.

 The Italian and Spanish markets are more heavily weighted towards “cyclical” stocks such as banks, which often outperform in a strengthening economic cycle, than other European markets.